 Heal drug and alcohol addiction using yoga

-Picture this: A dimly-lit room with cozy blankets spread throughout.
-A defuser slowly spreads a light peppermint scent.
+Picture this: a dimly lit room with cozy blankets spread throughout.
+A diffuser slowly spreads a light peppermint scent.
 It’s a calming room where people come to relax, focus on their breathing, and open the mind.

-“I start every class by reading the group to see how each person is feeling,” says yoga instructor Amanda Hershey.
+“I start every class by reading the group to see how each person is feeling,” says RCA at Devon yoga instructor Amanda Hershey.
 “We’re getting into the mind, starting with the breath.
 We aren’t leaving enough space for the brain to focus on chaos.”